Look Up and Get Connected

 Look Up and Get Connected – An Unforgettable Experience

 I was 19 or 20 years old when a pseudo-uncle of mine committed suicide.
 It was tragic and startling.
 We all thought he was a happy man.
 He had a wonderful family and financial security.
-Until that day, I had spent many holidays enjoying food, family and fun with him and his family.
-My father had recommended I go and visit them, say hello and pay my respects.
-I was terrified of walking in that house all by myself, but I got in my car and a half hour later I pulled up in front of their house putting my car in park.
+Until that day, I had spent many holidays enjoying food and family and having fun with him and his family.
+My father recommended that I visit them, say hello, and pay my respects.
+I was terrified of walking into that house all by myself, but I got in my car, and a half hour later, I pulled up in front of their house, putting my car in park.
 I spent a moment in the car catching my breath and preparing myself for I did not know what.
 Even though they were extended family, not connected by blood, I had a crush on his two oldest daughters.
 Of course, since we considered them family, it was just a crush that I kept to myself.

-I walked up their cement walkway, up four brick stairs to the front door pressing the doorbell.
-I heard my aunt’s voice call out “Come in”.
-There was a part of me that even though there was six cars parked outside was hoping nobody was home or the doorbell didn’t work.
-I slowly opened the door walking up the six steps to their kitchen where everybody was sitting.
+I walked up their cement walkway, up four brick stairs to the front door, pressing the doorbell.
+I heard my aunt’s voice call out, “Come in”.
+There was a part of me that, even though there were six cars parked outside, was hoping nobody was home, or the doorbell didn’t work.
+I slowly opened the door and walked up the six steps to their kitchen, where everybody was sitting.
 I walked in and said hello.
 Before I could say anything, my aunt got up from the table and gave me a big hug, “Michael, you didn’t have to come, especially by yourself.
 Thank you so much for coming.”
 I sat down with them, had some conversation, but do not remember one word of it.
-After about 10 anxious minutes, she asked if I wanted to go see her daughter Amy, who was sitting on the back steps.
-I quietly got up from the table, opened the back door and saw Amy sitting there by herself.
+After about ten anxious minutes, she asked if I wanted to go see her daughter Amy, who was sitting on the back steps.
+I quietly got up from the table, opened the back door, and saw Amy sitting there by herself.
 I sat next to her.
-I sat with her for about 15 minutes of little conversation but more than anything, I was present with her.
+I sat with her for about 15 minutes, and we had a little conversation, but more than anything, I was present with her.
 We were both sharing a silent cry with no tears together.
 Amy said she wanted to go up to her room and lie down, asking me if that was okay.
-Of course I said she could do whatever she wanted.
-She reached over and touched my elbow with her right hand and I felt her right shoulder touch my left shoulder leaning into me.
+Of course, I said she could do whatever she wanted.
+She reached over and touched my elbow with her right hand, and I felt her right shoulder touch my left shoulder, leaning into me.

 Look Up and Get Connected - Providence Holistic Counseling Services - eye_contact